isomerpages/gb-assist/_gov-assist/3c-grants.md

 GoSecure is designed to increase the cybersecurity capabilities of our local ICT companies and improve their product security posture.

 <a href="https://www.imda.gov.sg/programme-listing/gosecure" target="_blank" style="color:#037e8a">Find out more</a>

+#### Grant for Equity Market Singapore (GEMS) - Listing

+GEMS (listing) helps to encourage potential issuers to list on the Singapore Exchange (SGX) by co-funding part of the eligible listing expenses.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/grant-for-equity-market-singapore-scheme" target="_blank" style="color:#037e8a">Find out more</a>

+#### Grant for Equity Market Singapore (GEMS) - Research Initiative

+The Research Initiative Grant is earmarked to fund crowd-sourced initiatives that will propel the development of Singapore's equity research ecosystem.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/grant-for-equity-market-singapore-scheme" target="_blank" style="color:#037e8a">Find out more</a>

+#### Grant for Equity Market Singapore (GEMS) - Research Talent Development

+GEMS (research) encourage FIs based in Sg to hire equity research professionals by co-funding hiring costs of equity research analysts.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/grant-for-equity-market-singapore-scheme" target="_blank" style="color:#037e8a">Find out more</a>

 #### Healthier Dining Grant